 What do I feed Turnips?

 A light application of organic fertiliser at planting.
-If the soil is prepared well they should not need further fertilising.
+If the soil is prepared well Turnips should not need further feeding.

 Harvesting